School Name

 We have a robust system of reviewing our provision for all the children in our school, including those with SEN through our tracking and pupil progress meetings.
 Any interventions are tracked to make sure their impact is effective.

-• Where necessary, children will have an IPP or Individual Pupil Profile Plan detailing the needs of the child, strategies to overcome the barriers and targets set by the Class teacher and Teaching Assistant and outside agencies or SENCo.
+• Where necessary, children will have an IIP (Individual Inclusion Plan) detailing the needs of the child, strategies to overcome the barriers and targets set by the Class teacher and Teaching Assistant and outside agencies or Inclusion Lead/SENDCo.
 Progress against these targets will be reviewed regularly, evidence for judgements assessed and a plan made.
+The provision for your child will be discussed and amended depending on any changes.

-• The progress of children with a statement of SEN/EHC Plan will be formally reviewed at least annually.
-This is with all adults involved with the child’s education.
+• The progress and provision of children with an EHCP will be formally reviewed annually.
+This is with all adults involved with the child’s education and the child.

 How do you involve other bodies, including health and social services, local authority support services and voluntary organisations, in meeting the needs of children with SEND and in supporting their families?